WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 There are many open source systems today that can support Wallaroo's recovery data storage requirements.
 Apache Kafka and Bookkeeper are two of the best-known ones.
-Wallaroo's use case fits Kafka's & Bookkeeper's feature sets almost exactly.
+Wallaroo's use case fits Kafka's and Bookkeeper's feature sets almost exactly.
 Why not use Kafka?
 Or Bookkeeper?
 Hadoop is another excellent fit for Wallaroo's needs.
 Why not use Hadoop?

 Alas, Kafka, Bookkeeper, and Hadoop are complex pieces of software in their own right.
-Wallaroo does not need much of that complexity.
-It would be nice to avoid requiring Wallaroo administrators to be familiar with details of running those services in development, testing, and production environments.
+Wallaroo does not need most of their features.
+Let's try to avoid requiring that Wallaroo administrators be familiar with details of running those services in development, testing, and production environments.

 Kafka, Bookkeeper, and Hadoop have another complex dependency: the ZooKeeper consensus system.
 Nobody at Wallaroo Labs wishes to make ZooKeeper mandatory for development work or for production systems.
-It would be fantastic if we didn't require that our customers use and maintain ZooKeeper.
+Let's try to avoid requiring that our customers use and maintain ZooKeeper.

 ### Avoid vendor lock-in

-We don't want to restrict Wallaroo deployments to a single cloud provider like Azure, Google Compute Engine, or Amazon Web Services.
+Wallaroo Labs does not want to restrict Wallaroo deployments to a single cloud provider like Azure, Google Compute Engine, or Amazon Web Services.
-Wallaroo Labs could avoid lock-in by supporting many or all such cloud services.
+We could avoid lock-in by supporting many or all such cloud services.
 However, a company of our size doesn't have the resources to quickly develop the code needed for supporting all major players in the cloud storage market.